zeeshantariqrafique/stock-exchange-monitor/README.md

 # Advantages :
--Real Time moitoring of Nifty 50 Index
+*Real Time moitoring of Nifty 50 Index
--WhatsApp and Email alert notification
+*WhatsApp and Email alert notification

 # Incapabilities
--NO trade decisions can be taken
+*NO trade decisions can be taken
--Only Nifty 0 index is monitored
+*Only Nifty 0 index is monitored

 # About the author :
 I decided to build this tool to help friends take trade desicions without the need to monitor the nifty 50 market .
 Safe time and use their